finnoconsult/strapi-provider-upload-sftp/README.md

 ## Base PATH
 `Base PATH` is used to define where, inside FTP, files should be saved.

+Obs: the value should include a / at the end

 ## Duplicate names
 When uploading a file, this provider will check if there is already a file with the same name on the server.
 If the file name already exists it will append a counter to the file name that will be incremented until the name is available.